theoneandoney/adventofcode2021/README.md

 # adventofcode2021
-Let's go ahead and give this a shot in f#
+Let's go ahead and give this a shot in R